 I never thought I would write this blog post.
 There are some internet controversies that I know immediately that I will jump feet first into.
 There are others that I really don’t feel like getting myself involved with.
 This one is definitely firmly in that latter group.
-My head tells me that there is more to loose than gain by getting involved.
+My head tells me that there is more to lose than gain by getting involved.
 Today there are few issues more likely to raise emotions among professing Christians than discussions about gender.
 It’s not actually an issue that I feel that strongly about, usually.
 But here I am adding my thoughts after all.

 Anyone who reads Christian blogs widely is likely to have come across a debate that has been raging that was prompted by a post quoting Doug Wilson on Jared Wilson’s blog.
 This post was critiqued strongly by Rachel Held Evans and many others, before being eventually taken down.
 When Rachel graciously accepted Jared’s apology it seemed as if the controversy was over.